 This is a one page/front back printable that includes many but not all local community resources related to food and social service needs.
 The Common Table free meal schedule, Blessing Box locations, and Harvester mobile distributions locations/dates are included along with the Breadbasket Pantry, aTa bus information, and several shelter, medical, dental and other assistance agencies.
-The map view is of some of the downtown Manhattan available resources.
-This guide is intended to printed and shared for a quick resource guide.
+The map can be viewed in either English or Spanish for available resources.
+This guide is intended to be printed and shared for a quick resource guide.
 We encourage the guide to be used along with this website to best meet needs in our local food system.

 Manhattan Emergency Shelter, Inc.

 Provides emergency shelter, supportive housing, and homelessness prevention.

 Angels Care Home Health is a Medicare-Certified Home Health agency providing quality and cost-effective home health care services.
 Under the direction of the patient’s physician, we administer medical services, such as skilled nursing, restorative therapy, and medical social services.

 We help seniors remain comfortable at home by providing compassionate, dependable, and affordable in-home care.

 Blessing Boxes for Manhattan/Riley County

 Small outdoor food pantries that serve those in need 24/7.
 Boxes are stocked with shelf-stable foods and personal hygiene products.